Bilingual Program

 For young learners at this early stage of language development, basic listening and speaking skills are the goals of learning.
 In level 1 and 2, Chinese characters are used in the lessons to create a language environment for children.

-Level 3 (Ages 8-9)
+Level 3 and 4 (Ages 8-10)

 Ideal for advanced beginners with basic knowledge of Chinese.

-• contexts created by pictures and photos;
+• contexts created by pictures and photos.

 • use of visual images and audios as cue for oral language production

 Literacy skills, such as reading and writing characters are emphasized.
 Pinyin will be reviewed at this level.
-These classes will have some older children who do not have prior knowledge of Chinese, but can be expected to quickly master the basics.
+These classes will have some older children who do not have prior knowledge of Chinese but can be expected to quickly master the basics.
 Reviews and expands on what was learned in level 1 and 2.

+At level 3, we expect the students can understand and speak longer phrases and sentences and recognize/use certain Chinese characters.
 At level 4, we expect the students to understand and speak more complex sentences, character recognition and using pinyin.
 Continued expansion of sentence patterns and vocabulary, differentiate tones; write characters and simple sentences.

 Level 5 and 6 (Ages 10-12)